Dancing Pallbearers: Other appearances in media

 The Dancing Pallbearers made appearance in internet memes.
 For example, an easter egg in Call of Duty: Black Ops Cold War references the meme.
-In addition, the meme experienced a revival on social media following the White House COVID-19 outbreak, in Donald Trump tested positive for COVID-19 in early October 2020.
+In addition, the meme experienced a revival on social media following the White House COVID-19 outbreak in early October 2020, in which then-president Donald Trump tested positive for COVID-19.

 The Pallbearers was also used for campaigning for COVID-19 prevention.
 For instance, in Brazil, in May 2020, the city government of Caldas Novas, in the state of Goiás, installed two billboards showing the coffin dancers and the caption "stay at home or dance with us", to encourage social distancing during the COVID-19 pandemic in Brazil.
 Soon after, the group released a video where they capitalized on the phrase, encouraging viewers to 'stay home or dance with us'.
-In Colombia and Peru, policemen imitated the group's dance carrying a coffin on their shoulders, encouraging the community to stay home to stem the spread of the Coronavirus.
-The group also have seen use in politics, when the leaders of the libertarian party in Georgia "Girchi" dressed up in traditional Georgian clothes, Chokha, and made their own version of the video.
+In Colombia and Peru, policemen imitated the group's dance carrying a coffin on their shoulders, encouraging the community to stay home to stem the spread of the coronavirus.
+The group also have seen use in politics, when the leaders of New Political Center — Girchi, a political party in Georgia, dressed up in chokhas and made their own version of the video.